-In fiscal year 2022, the School System adopted Governmental Accounting Standards Board (GASB) Statement No. 87, Leases.
-This statement requires the recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
-It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
-As of July 1, 2021, the School System recorded leases payable and intangible right-to-use lease assets of \$424,912 at the system-wide level, which represented the present value of lease agreements in existence at that date.
-Additionally, the School System recorded a lease receivable and deferred inflows of resources of \$218,989 at the fund level, which represented the present value of the lease agreement at that date.
+In fiscal year 2023, the School System adopted Governmental Accounting Standards Board (GASB) Statement No. 96, Subscription-Based Information Technology Arrangements.
+This statement defines subscription-based information technology arrangements and provides uniform guidance for accounting and financial reporting for transactions that meet that definition.
+Under this statement, a government is required to recognize a subscription liability and an intangible right-to-use asset for contracts that meet the definition of a subscription-based information technology arrangement.
+As of July 1, 2022, the School System recorded subscription liability and intangible right-to-use subscription-based information technology assets of \$373,683 at the system-wide level, which represented the present value of the agreements in existence at that date.
 There is no effect on the beginning net position or beginning fund balances of the School System related to the adoption of this pronouncement.
 These changes are in accordance with generally accepted accounting principles.